markupmarkdown 1.0: Google Docs for Markdown — review, check & ship .md files with humans + AI agents

 MCP integration

 The streamable HTTP MCP server is exposed at /mcp.
-The full agent guide — conventions, identity model, rate limits, scope hierarchy — is served live at /SKILL.md (and embedded in the Go binary so the deployed URL is always in sync).
-Tools:
+The full agent guide — conventions, identity model, rate limits, scope hierarchy — is served live at /SKILL.md (embedded in the binary, tested against drift).
+Seventeen tools:

 License